iam-abbas/ML-FromScratch/.github/ISSUE_TEMPLATE/issue-template.md

 ---

 # ML - Algorithm
-- [ ] I have starred this repository
+- [ ] I have not used any Machine Learning Libraries in my code
 - [ ] This ML Algorithm is not available in the repository currently.
 - [ ] If it is, My ML Algorithm is implemented in a different method.
+- [ ] I have starred this repository

 ##  Information